Indrazar/auth-sessions-example/README.md

 ## Installing Additional Tools

+In the past `Leptos` used `nightly` Rust as default, but now `stable` is the default.
+This project follows `stable`.
-By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate`, and `sass`.
+`cargo-leptos` uses `cargo-generate` and `sass`.
 If you run into any trouble, you may need to install one or more of these tools.

-1. `rustup toolchain install nightly` - make sure you have Rust nightly
-2. `rustup default nightly` - setup nightly as default for ease-of-use, remember to switch back to `rustup default stable` when you're done
-3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
+1. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
-4. `cargo install cargo-generate` - to install `cargo-generate`
+2. `cargo install cargo-generate` - to install `cargo-generate`
-5. `cargo install sqlx-cli` - to install `sqlx`
+3. `cargo install sqlx-cli` - to install `sqlx`
-6. `npm install -g sass` - to install `dart-sass`
+4. `npm install -g sass` - to install `dart-sass`

 ## Installing OpenSSL on Windows